konmik/konmik.github.io/content/posts/how_to_live_better_without_di.md

 Let's start with a simple example.
 The code will look terrible at the beginning but it will become better at the end.

 We're going to travel into the functional world.
-That's why we will start by injecting *functions*.
+That's why we will start by injecting functions.

 **Module A**: